SYNQ-Technologies/public-docs/docs/radio/troubleshooting.md

    Clipped audio is more difficult to transcribe than audio that is slightly too quiet, so if you are unsure, err on the quieter side.
    :::
+2. Use [Audio Analysis](./settings.md#audio-analysis) to hear and see exactly what SYNQ Radio captured.
+This takes the guesswork out of setting volume levels: you can play back the capture and look at its waveform to confirm whether the audio is clipped, too quiet, or clean.
+3. Check that the __Microphone Volume__ on the __Audio__ tab is appropriate.
+See [Adjusting Volume](./settings.md#adjusting-volume).